JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 Any operation that throws an error is probably currently unimplemented and should be posted as a bug so that it can be resolved.

-If the pointer of interest is an array of bits (bitstype or immutable), the function ``pointer_to_array(ptr,dims,[own])`` may be more more useful.
+If the pointer of interest is a plan-data array (bitstype or immutable), the function ``pointer_to_array(ptr,dims,[own])`` may be more more useful.
 The final parameter should be true if Julia should "take ownership" of the underlying buffer and call ``free(ptr)`` when the returned ``Array`` object is finalized.